Supported File Types and Limits

 Scanned documents and images are fully supported.
 Filently uses OCR (optical character recognition) to extract text from scanned PDFs, photographed documents, and image files.

 Files with little or no text (such as photos, screenshots, or blank pages) are also processed.
 When there is not enough text to analyze, Filently uses the original filename to determine how to name and file the document.
-If you have set up custom filing instructions, those are applied as well.
+If you have set up Custom Filing Instructions, those are applied as well.

-Non-text file types (such as ZIP, CSV, audio, or video) skip text extraction entirely and are classified based on the filename and your custom filing instructions.
+Non-text file types (such as ZIP, audio, or video) skip text extraction entirely and are classified based on the filename and your custom filing instructions.